flatcar-archive/flatcar-docs/os/cluster-architectures.md

 Getting started is easy &mdash; a single CL Config can be used to provision all machines in your environment.

 Once you have a small cluster up and running, you can install a Kubernetes on the cluster.
-You can do this easily using the open source [Tectonic installer][tectonic-installer].
+You can do this easily using [Typhoon][typhoon].

 ### Configuring the machines